Vary Peri: Cake Fairies

 A Female Vanilla Mille Crepe Cake Sheep, Vanilla Ellie is Bibi's best friend in Cake Village.
 She is weakly willed, but she is also has a romantic personality and is a very nice girl.
-Ellie also loves reading the Horoscope and usually makes stuffed animals (though they look a bit bad, Bibi loves them).
+Ellie also loves reading the Horoscope and usually makes stuffed animals(they look bad but Bibi like them).
 Her star sign is Virgo.

 Bibi met her at episode 3 and first thought she's a monster all thanks to Angel spreading false rumors about her.
 After a while, the two reconcile and got along well as they both became best friends.
 She is the fifth person to unlock her Cake Fairy abilities.